dala318/esphome-rego600/README.md

     payload: 0x01     # Optional, data to provide on action
     retry_write: 3    # Optional, retry writing event if com bussy
 ```

-Currently there is no compiled list of registers to be used, but can get a lot from the tables here (https://rago600.sourceforge.net/#SW), also copird to [constants.h](https://github.com/dala318/esphome-rego600/blob/master/components/rego600/constants.h) but not used.
-When up and working it might be a good idea to prepare these type of templates [rego1000-v3.7.0.yaml](https://github.com/jagheterfredrik/esphome-rego1000/blob/main/rego1000-v3.7.0.yaml)

 For debugging it's suggested to also add a [stream server](https://github.com/oxan/esphome-stream-server) to your config for direct connection between your PC and heat-pump